openapi-json-schema-tools/openapi-json-schema-generator/samples/openapi3/client/petstore/python/README.md

 1. class properties
 2. in a container in the class like in a dict or in a nested class

+This data is stored in a nested class named Schema_.
 Storing this data as a nested class ensures that the data is encapsulated, does not collide with class properties, and allows for deeper complex inline definitions.